 Dr Syakhroza's work has been published in Academy of Management Journal and Social Forces.
 She won Best PhD Paper and was nominated for Best Paper at the Strategic Management Society Annual Conference 2016 in Berlin.

-At Cass, Dr Syakhroza teaches the undergraduate Business Strategy Analysis and Advanced Strategic Management modules, along with the Strategy course for the Global MBA programme.
+At Bayes, Dr Syakhroza teaches the undergraduate Business Strategy Analysis and Advanced Strategic Management modules, along with the Strategy course for the Global MBA programme.
 She supervises Executive MBA students on their Business Mastery Projects and MSc students on their Business Research Projects.

 - PhD, University of Cambridge, United Kingdom